 Kristen L. Heck Ms. Heck is the owner and Chief Executive Officer of Alternative Staffing Corporation doing business as LC Staffing Service, a Certified Woman Owned Small Business and a Certified Disadvantaged Business Enterprise.
 She is also the founder and owner of Loyal Care LP, an independent in-home care assistance service.
 Ms. Heck has over 28 years of leadership in the talent acquisition and staffing industry and over 10 years of experience leading and growing businesses.
 Ms. Heck is a director of Timber Products Manufacturers Association (in association with TPM MEWA Trust) and also serves as a director of Industrial Staffing Captive and Stillwater Christian School.
-She currently serves as a director of Glacier Bank, a division of Glacier Bank.
-Ms. Heck brings to the Board 14 years of experience as a bank director, extensive experience in human capital management and diversity, entrepreneurial and executive expertise, and knowledge of business management and operations, risk assessment and financial reporting.
+She currently serves as a director, extensive experience in human capital management and diversity, entrepreneurial and executive expertise, and knowledge of business management and operations, risk assessment and financial reporting.